eigenAyoub/eigenAyoub.github.io/blogs/python-mini-task.md

 permalink: /blogs/python-mini-task
 ---

-In this task, we are asked to clean, and process a dataset.
+I'll detail in this mini-blog the steps that I took to pre-precess/clean the data.

 ### *A quick (manual) inspection.
-A few remarques:*
+A few remarks:*

-* The first dummy columns, kind of looks obsolute?!
+* The first dummy columns, kind of looks useless?
-* The the other columns
+* The the other columns up row 8/9 do not seem in sync with the rest of the columns.
-* Then everything seems to be regular
+* Then everything seems to be regular starting from row 8/9.

 ### *Loading the dataset:*